nubaid-asif/SP25-AI/README.md

 # AI Course - Lab Work

 Welcome to the AI Labs!
-This repository contains the lab work for the course, covering fundamental Python, essential libraries like Pandas and NumPy, working with Kaggle datasets, and advanced AI tasks using Hugging Face.

-## Lab Outline
+This repository contains the lab work for the course, covering fundamental and advanced Python programming, data structures, searching and sorting algorithms, data analysis with Pandas and NumPy, web scraping, digital image processing using OpenCV, and machine learning model tracking with MLFlow.
+Additionally, it explores large language model fine-tuning with Hugging Face, enabling students to gain hands-on experience in AI-driven applications.
+This structured curriculum ensures a comprehensive understanding of AI, programming, and data science techniques, preparing students for real-world problem-solving.

 ### Lab-0: Python Fundamentals
 - IDE Setup